mert-yagli/mert-yagli.github.io/_pages/about.md

 Hi there!
 I am a researcher specializing in solar resource assessment and forecasting.
 I enjoy not only developing research ideas but also implementing them in real-time operational products.

-I design, develop, and implement cutting-edge, real-time solar forecasting models tailored to the dynamic Asia Pacific region.
-My solar forecasting models integrate machine learning techniques with a diverse array of input data sources.
-By combining multiple forecasting models with an extensive dataset, I harness the power of numerical weather predictions, satellite imagery, and ground sensor readings to produce actionable, real-time solar forecasts.
+I design, develop, and implement cutting-edge, real-time solar forecasting models tailored to the dynamic Asia-Pacific region.
+My models combine numerical weather predictions, satellite imagery, ground sensor measurements, and machine learning to deliver the latest advancements.
+By integrating multiple forecasting models with extensive datasets, I produce actionable, real-time solar forecasts.

 I engage in solar data analysis and science all day, every day.